 - People's nutritional needs were well managed to ensure they received a balanced diet and sufficient fluids to keep them hydrated.
-Care plans confirmed people's dietary needs had been assessed and support and guidance recorded as required. - People told us they were happy with the variety and choice of meals provided.
-One person said, "I'm very pleased with the food.
-We have plenty of choice and always more than enough to eat.
-I can have a drink any time I want one." - Lunch was organised, well managed and provided a relaxed and social occasion for people to enjoy their meal.
-We saw people who required assistance with their meals received this from patient and caring staff.
+The duty care managers had assessed people's dietary needs and recorded guidance for staff to follow on support people required. - People told us they were happy with the variety and choice of meals provided.
+One person said, "I love the meals, home cooked and plentiful.
+We are provided with a good variety and there is always an alternative if you don't like what is on offer." - Lunch was organised, well managed and provided a relaxed and social occasion for people to enjoy their meal.